milkcircle/milkcircle.github.io/_posts/2019-08-20-conscience.md

 but the village children exchange sly glances,
 for they know
-that the conscience comes not in loud angry claps
+that conscience comes not in loud angry claps
 of zippered lightning,

 but in shy whispered winds